 Rosie helped me out with the work.

 I did some work on vacuum bagging.
-I have a selection of nomex cores from when I worked for British Airways.
+I have a selection of Nomex cores from when I worked for British Airways.
 For aerospace use, the cores have a limited life.
 They were clearing out as the CAA are not happy if there is outdated materials on site.
 I had to hire a van.
 The seat you can see is my first effort.
 It isn’t good but it is quite light and strong.
 I have vac but I don’t have an oven.
 Mike Nelthorpe (HQ Fibre Products and builder for Mike Burrows) wasn’t very used to using glue film with Nomex, so we did a few experiments.
 We made an number of samples.
 I worked at the National Physical Laboratory and persuaded one of the scientist to do test on the samples on an Instron machine.
 The results follow.
 I will put in a better copy when I find it.
-The instron machine supports the sample at 2 points and presses down between them.
-The lower 2 specimens had 1 layer of carbon each side, 10mm nomex.
+The Instron machine supports the sample at 2 points and presses down between them.
+The lower 2 specimens had 1 layer of carbon each side, 10mm Nomex.
 One is with glue film, the other with wet resin rolled on.
 The upper 2 are the same with 2 layers, the top one with glue film.
 The line of deflection is nearly flat and reaches the highest load.
 It broke in a different way.
 The inside of the bend collapsed as the core was crushed.
 For all the others the outer skin broke first.
-If you look at the one below it, the trace has a condsideable curve and flattens out before it breaks.
+If you look at the one below it, the trace has a condsiderable curve and flattens out before it breaks.
 My guess is that this reflects the poorer skin bonding.

 Here is Silvie Nelthorpe laying up one of the side members.
 She is overlapping pre-preg

-Here is the 1st layer with the nomex core under vacuum bag and as it came out, with the metal components I made.
+Here is the 1st layer with the Nomex core under vacuum bag and as it came out, with the metal components I made.

 Here is the second stage.
 Silvie has assembled the carbon for the other side.
 A glue film will be put on the panel Silvie is moving, then the 1st part on the left will be assembled on top of it, vac’d and heated to complete the middle component of the machine.

 Here it is being assembled with the blue glue film, and an example of the Nomex.
-It is a honeycombe of resin impregnated paper.
+It is a honeycomb of resin impregnated paper.
 It holds the skins in place so well it behaves almost as if the panel were solid.

 The plywood version was assembled with M6 bolts which went right through the layers.
 Mike chose to use carbon tubes to emulate this.
-I don’t think it was needed as the nomex is very good in shear.
+I don’t think it was needed as the Nomex is very good in shear.
 As I say, you can almost treat the panels as solid, unless there are peeling stresses.
 This one shows the reinforcing layers around the pedal axle.

 Here is the bike as built up.
 It only took a couple of hours to get it this far.
 Everything was very well lined up.
 The green Michelin tyre came from a cycle jumble and did not last.

 OK – here is the old git riding it at Hillingdon.
 A git is a pregnant camel!
 Presumably they are irritable.
-The front tyre is a Schwalbe special racing Stelvio sold to me by Hans van Vught.
+The front tyre is a Schwalbe special racing Stelvio sold to me by Hans van Vugt.
 The front number may be a slight bending of the rules, but at least it is really clear.
 I didn’t think a chainguard was needed as the frame extends in front of and above the chainwheel.
 I fit really closely into the bike.

 The bike is incredibly rigid.
 No chance of bending the frame, though the lightly spoked rear wheel can make hand down starts difficult.
 You can see the side frames are narrower than the pedals but wider than the cranks.
 The BB is triangulated, supported by the side frames and the middle member.
-Many low bikes have a curved member over the front wheel.
+As above, many low bikes have a curved member over the front wheel.
 It tends to be flexible or heavy.
 This bike is built way heavier than it needs to be.
 A lighter one would work fine.
 The only downside to the hub centre steering is slightly limited steering lock.
 Not a problem for a racing bike.
 It is very easy to ride and brings a grin to the face of those who try it.

 An early outing was at the 1st Jersey event.
 I was still getting used to it.
 Andy Forey rode it in the hill climb.
 We had to leave his bike behind, but that is another story.
 He had a good ride.
 It isn’t light, but the rigidity is good when you are going flat out.